Hi-Folks/lara-sock/README.md

 ![LaraSock](lara-sock.png)

-> This is an early stage (under costruction/exploration) work in progress, so at the moment, the project doens't implement
-> all the functionalities that you expect.
-If [you want to contribute](#contributing), providing Pull Request
+> This is an early stage (under construction/exploration) work in progress, so currently, the project only implements some of the functionalities you expect.
+Feel free to share if you [want to contribute](CONTRIBUTING.md), providing Pull Request or
->  providing suggestions, feel free to share.
+> suggestions.
 We believe in positive vibes.

 ## Why LaraSock?

 Larasock implements a WebSocket Server based on Open Swoole.
 The final goal is to support the same Application Providers supported by Laravel Octane (Swoole and Roadrunner).
-This package aims to allow you to easily add realtime functionalities via WebSocket to your Octane application.
+This package lets you easily add real-time functionalities via WebSocket to your Laravel/Octane application.

 So, if you are already using Open Swoole with your Laravel Octane, you don't need additional services or external tools to enable the Web Socket functionalities.